 However, competing products let you do far more on the stats front: for example, compare campaigns side by side; auto-segment people who open emails into new groups for additional mailouts; get an overview of what time of day most people open your messages (amongst a lot of other stuff really).
 As with much else in Campaign Monitor, stats are definitely of a ‘basic’ variety.

-Campaign Monitor support is email-only.
-My experience of their support team's responses to queries has been good, but the general situation compares negatively with other providers - Getresponse and Aweber, for example, both provide a wider range of support options, including live chat and phone.
+Campaign Monitor support is email-only on the 'Basic' and 'Unlimited' plans - you can get phone support too, but you'll have to be on a pay-through-the nose 'Premier' plan to avail of it.
+My experience of their support team's responses to queries has been good, but the general situation compares negatively with other providers - Getresponse and Aweber, for example, both provide a wider range of support options, including live chat and phone on all plans.

 Conclusions / pros and cons